Our Ministry Programs

 Humanitarian Aid, Urgent Needs

-Georgievsky is one of the largest districts in St. Petersburg, and is the home to an initiative dedicated to finding homes for orphans through foster care, kinship, and adoption.
-The Municipality Program oversees 100 families with children ranging in age from infant to 18.
+The Family Support Program oversees families providing care to children ranging in age from infant to 18 through foster care, kinship, and adoption.
 Training, support, and wraparound care is provided to each of the families.
 Additionally, staff psychologists and social workers provide each new child who is orphaned with personalized care.
 They assess which family will be the right match, and they also identify at-risk families and work with them to either grow stronger or to find safe alternatives for the children.
 The goal is to reduce abandonment by creating healthy family structure.

 Ministry Emphasis: